Ukraine wins IMF lifeline as Russia faces growth slump

 FINANCIAL AID

-President Barack Obama said the IMF agreement was a major step forward that would help stabilise Ukraine's economy.
+President Barack Obama said the IMF agreement was a major step forward that would help stabilize Ukraine's economy.

 China, which failed to back its ally Russia in a vote on Crimea at the United Nations this month, said it would play a "constructive role" on aid for Ukraine, but stopped short of saying whether it would participate directly.